 “Let the woman go on her own,” Jennifer said, coming to my rescue.
 “She hasn’t had a minute to herself in days.
 She probably needs a break.”

-Jakob looked to me in question.
+Jakob looked at me in question.

 He eyed me.
 “You’ll call if anything happens?”